 - $80 per day for services in an adult day health care center.

-Median long-term care costs in Kentucky are slightly lower, estimated at:
+Statewide long-term care costs in Kentucky are estimated at:

 No matter what your age or what state you live in, you can benefit from making an informed decision on how best to preserve your independence, your home, and your savings.
 Once you are over age 65, you can apply for Medicaid, a benefits program jointly administered by the federal government and the states.
 Medicaid kicks in to help pay for nursing home care only for people who meet certain income and asset levels.
 Among the many complexities of the Medicaid system is keeping up with all the changes – including the allowed amounts, which change annually.
 The “lookback rule” is one of the reasons it’s important to plan ahead.
 Under this rule, eligibility for Medicaid may be denied if the person going into the nursing home transferred assets for less than fair market value within 60 months before his or her application for Medicaid benefits.